ahasna2020/sql-project/README.md

 ### To transform and analyze the dataset provided for an ecommerce portal to summarize data trends, top performing products, top sales regions, ordering trends for products by area etc.

 ## Process
 ### As a first step, a new database called "ecommerce" was created.
 Subsequently, tables for each of the datasets were created and loaded into the database.
 Where possibile, primary keys were applied.
+Review file SQL_Script.sql for details of the table creation and loading process.
 ### As a second step, all the datasets provided were analyzed to understand the data in it.
 ### As a third step, effort was made to cleanup data where possible, derive connections between tables, check correctness of data provided etc.
 ### As a fourth step, the queries to derive data trends were formulated to arrive at conclusions.